2020–21 Spartan South Midlands Football League

-The 2020–21 Spartan South Midlands Football League season was the 24th in the history of Spartan South Midlands Football League, a football competition in England.
+The 2020–21 season was the 24th in the history of Spartan South Midlands Football League, a football competition in England.
 The league operates three divisions, two of which are in covered in this article, the Premier Division, at Step 5 and Division 1 at Step 6 of the English football league system.

 The allocations for Steps 5 and 6 for season 2020–21 were announced by the FA on 21 July, and were subject to appeal.

 The 2020–21 season started in September and was suspended in December a result of the COVID-19 pandemic in England.
 The league season was subsequently abandoned on 24 February 2021.

 The scheduled restructure of non-League took place at the end of the season, with new divisions added to the Combined Counties and United Counties Leagues at Step 5 for 2021-22.
 Promotions from Steps 5 to 4 and 6 to 5 were based on points per game across all matches over the two cancelled seasons (2019–20 and 2020–21), while teams were promoted to Step 6 on the basis of a subjective application process.

 Premier Division

-The Premier Division comprises 21 teams, the same set of teams which competed in the previous season's aborted competition.
+The Premier Division comprised the same set of 21 teams which competed in the aborted competition the previous season.